TerrificTable/TerrificTable/README.md

 ➜ ./terrifictable/info.md ~ git:(master) ✗ cat info.md
 """
-My public code does not reflect experience or skill level.
+Public code does not reflect experience or skill level.
 I am not accountable for any of your actions.
 """
 ➜ ./terrifictable/info.md ~ git:(master) ✗